10 Common Mistakes In Grammar | (The Best Guide To Avoid those)

 Sentence Structure is one of the basic concepts in English Grammar.
 We all know that a sentence has two parts i.e, Subject and Verb.

 With the help of these two, a complete sentence can be formed with a proper message.
-But most of the people make mistakes by,
+But most people make mistakes by,

 Sentence fragmentation is important to understand when the sentence should be divided (fragmented).